fars20/radio/packages/webpaged/README.md

 # WebpageD

-Webpaged is a webpage performace demon provides performace metrics and events to prvode understanding of the resource usage and performance characteristics of webpages.
+Webpaged is a webpage performace demon provides performace metrics and events to provide understanding of the resource usage and performance characteristics of webpages.

 ## Support and Contrubution